Lee

 sign the Guestbook button below with the information.
 Thank you. |

-Below: Walking around Nashville
+Below: Walking around Nashville,

-TN before their Segway tour, Karen Duquette snapped some interesting
+Tennessee before their Segway tour, Karen Duquette snapped some interesting

 photos. |